Professor Richard Price

 CURRENT PROJECTS:

-- Clinical trials of different primaquine regimens
+- Clinical trials and implementation studies of different primaquine regimens

 - Field testing novel G6PD diagnostics